itsharshitb/QuizApp/README.md

 # Getting Started with QUIZ APP

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
-QUIZ App developed by [Devansh Dubey](https://github.com/dubyeji0110) using ReactJS and deployed on Netlify.
+QUIZ App developed by [Harshit Bhatt](https://github.com/itsharshitb) using ReactJS and deployed on Netlify.

 ## Available Scripts